What you can do

 Tax allowances and your retirement savings

 You do not pay tax on the money you save into a pension up to certain amounts.
 Once your savings reach these amounts there are tax charges to pay.
 There is an annual amount, known as the Annual Allowance (AA) and a lifetime amount called the Lifetime Allowance (LTA).
-There is a different allowance for people earning over £200,000 a year (Tapered Annual Allowance).
+There are different allowances for people earning over £200,000 a year (Tapered Annual Allowance) and for those who have already started to take their retirement savings (Money Purchase Annual Allowance - MPAA).

 Annual Allowance (AA)

-The AA is the maximum amount your pension benefits can increase each year and still attract tax relief.
-Your AA applies to the total increase in the value of your benefits, and any pension savings you make elsewhere.
-There is no limit on the amount you can save in a pension plan, but there is a limit on the amount that receives tax relief each year.
-The Annual Allowance for the 2020/21 tax year is £40,000.
-If the increase in the value of your benefits is more than the AA you will pay a tax charge on the amount over the AA.
+The AA is the maximum amount you can save into your pension each year and still attract tax relief.
+Your AA applies to the total amount you save including any contributions made for you by Vodafone to LifeSight and any pension savings you make outside LifeSight.
+There is no limit on the amount you can save into a pension plan, but there is a limit on the amount that receives tax relief each year.
+The AA for the 2023/24 tax year is £60,000.
+If the amount saved is more than £60,000 you will pay a tax charge on the amount over the AA.
+If you are affected by the AA, you may be able to carry forward any unused tax allowances from the previous three years.
+You can find a helpful AA calculator on the gov.uk website.

 Tapered Annual Allowance (Tapered AA)